GonzoReal/Gonzalo_Aguilar_Projects/README.md

-## Data Analysis - Top 10 console players
+## Describtive Analysis - Top 10 console players

 #### Project overview
 Analyzing a life-long passion of mine which is gaming! and no better